 We ought to pause and reflect on that chapter just a bit longer.
 What Saint Paul described is a verbal icon of our Lord Jesus, “who went about doing good, and healing all that were oppressed of the devil (Acts 10:38),” to quote saint Peter.
 Here we see what I have said about the unselfish nature of charity.
-The Lord Jesus was rewarded for His good works by unjust condemnation and crucifixion, proving that we cannot measure our love by its reception; this love, charity, is the love of God that accepts the rejection and hatred that may be its only reward in a fallen and sinful world, as it was for Christ.
+The Lord Jesus was rewarded for His good works by unjust condemnation and crucifixion, proving that we cannot measure the value of our love by the way in which others respond to it; this love, charity, is the love of God that accepts the rejection and hatred that may be its only reward in a fallen and sinful world, as it was for Christ.
 With its affection set on things above, not on things of this earth, charity endures all things, hopes all things and believes all things.
 For you to begin the process of growing in this virtue of charity by grace, you must come to the foot of the cross, look up on the bleeding sacrifice of the Son of Man in all His agonies, and take it personally.
 You must see Him there for you; and so the love of God begins to grow in your own heart by the Holy Ghost.

 “Christ Jesus came into the world to save sinners” as Saint Paul says.
 He added those words, “of whom I am chief.”
 This one time self-righteous Pharisee became aware of his true need at the same moment in which he became aware of his salvation and his calling.
 Therefore, he spoke of ‘the Son of God who loved me, and gave Himself for me (Gal.
 2:20).”
 Like Saint Paul, you must learn to take it personally, very personally.
 The Son of God loved you, and gave Himself for you.
 Look up at His suffering, behold His scars, see the stripes of your healing, behold the nails through the wrists and feet, the crown of thorns, the offering up of His life, the pouring out of his soul unto death, and take it personally.
 The Son of God loved you, and gave Himself for you.

-And, now the virtue of charity begins to grown in you.
+And, now the virtue of charity begins to grow in you.

 This is what it means that He sought after that which was lost, leaving the ninety and nine to search for you and find you and bring you home.
 And, this leads us to the second point.